jgroac/Ingras/README.md

 ================

 ### Description
-InGras is a Instagram clone writen in React/ Redux.
+InGras is a Instagram clone writen in React/ Redux, Bootstrap 4 & Sass.

 ### Requeriments